sparkflows/sparkflows-docs/docs/user-guide/pipeline/configure-yaml-and-variables.rst

 ==================================

-Sparkflows provides a node using which yaml files and variables can be configured.
+Sparkflows provides a node named ``addYamlConfiguration`` using which yaml configuration files and variables can be configured.
+Those variables can be accessed in the pipeline nodes.
+Sparkflows Airflow DAG generator takes care of substituing the values of the variables.

 Yaml File Configuration
 ----------------------